-At the time of completing the agenda item there were several very minor changes to be made to the final Townsite Expansion Strategy.
-As such a copy of the draft Townsite Expansion Strategy is attached for Council information with the view to the final document being circulated prior to the meeting.
+At the June 2015 Concept Forum there were several minor changes to be made to the final Townsite Expansion Strategy.
+As such, these changes have now been implemented and a copy of the final draft Townsite Expansion Strategy is attached for Council information.